robertobarrero/viraldb-sh/README.md

        - Select curated RefSeq sequence if present in cluster and has >=90% of the longest sequence's length
        - Select sequence with "complete genome / segment", if none availble in cluster then selects "partial"
        - Select sequence with strain annotation
-       - Finally if none of the above resolves the representative, then select the longest sequence (cd-hit selected representative)
+       - Finally if none of the above resolves the representative, then selects the longest sequence (cd-hit representative)

 7. **Generate checksums & manifest**
    - For reproducibility and auditing